Autism and sensitivity to food smells

 Depending on your child, this gradual desensitization process could take weeks to months.
 So don’t give up!

 If things just aren’t moving forward – or the process feels too challenging to do on your own – please don’t hesitate to enlist the support of a child therapist or behavior specialist.
-These professionals can be found at any of the 18 centers in the U.S. and 2 in Canada the Autism Speaks Autism Treatment Network
+These professionals can be found at any of the Autism Treatment Network locations.

-For a listing of autism specialists and therapists in your area, you can browse the Resource Guide on the Autism Speaks website, or call the Autism Speaks Autism Response Team:
+For a listing of autism specialists and therapists in your area, you can browse the Resource Guide or contact the Autism Speaks Autism Response Team: